 Triana Backpackers is on Calle Rodrigo de Triana, in Triana, across the river from the city centre.
-This well-run and friendly hostel has dorm beds from about 13€ and is popular with pilgrims and backpackers (so possibly noisy).
+This well-run and friendly hostel has dorm beds at the pilgrim price of 15€ and is popular with pilgrims and backpackers (so possibly noisy).
+You must phone or email to get this price and it's only for your first night.
+Also singles 25€, doubles 40€.
 If you're cycling you can contact them about having your bike delivered there a few days before you arrive.
 They can also arrange bike hire.
-More information and booking on 954 459 960 or from their Website english.trianabackpackers.com.
-Hotel Simón, at Calle Garcia de Vinuesa 19, about 120m from the cathedral, has been recommended by several pilgrims, it has singles from 40€, telephone 954 226 660, website www.hotelsimonsevilla.com.
-These and other accommodation can be booked from www.hostelworld.com or from www.booking.com.
+More information and booking on 954 459 960 or from their Website www.trianahostel.com/en Email firstname.lastname@example.org

-PRACTICAL: Credenciales (pilgrim passports) are available from the following places: the very helpful and friendly Amigos del Camino de Santiago en Sevilla, at: Calle Castilla 82, which is on the Camino as it passes through Triana.
+CREDENCIALES (pilgrim passports): are available from the following places: the very helpful and friendly Amigos del Camino de Santiago en Sevilla, at Calle Castilla 82, which is on the Camino as it passes through Triana.
 Opening hours vary, please check their website www.viaplata.org under Atención al Peregrino.
-The Cathedral Parochial Office, ask one of the cathedral employees where to go for a Credencial de Peregrino.
-Also from Hotel Simón and Triana Backpackers (details above).
+Libreria Diocesana / Diocesan Book Shop, it's in the Archbishops Palace on Plaza Virgen de los Reyes, beside the cathedral on the Giralda (the tower) side.
+Go in the main entrance and it's on the right, 09:00 to 14:00, Monday to Friday.
+Credenciales also available from Hotel Simón and Triana Backpackers (details above).
 If you're going all the way you'll probably need more than one for all those stamps.
-Credenciales are available on the Camino from larger municipal and religious hostels in major towns and cities, but if you think you'll need two you could just buy them in Seville.
-If you need to do some last-minute equipment shopping there's a Decathlon outdoor shop in the city centre near Las Setas on Calle Martín Villa.
-If you need a SIM card, from Hotel Simón walk 20m towards the cathedral and on your left is a shop, Photo & Phone, which sells them.
-Labara has good plans for international calls and data: www.lebara.es
+Credenciales are available on the Vía from larger municipal and religious albergues in major towns and cities, but if you think you'll need more than one it might be easier to buy them in advance.
+If you'll be in Seville at a weekend and you're in a hurry to start walking it might be better to get a Credencial in advance from (for example) your national Camino association.

 EATING: Seville has a big tapas culture and many bars around both Triana and the city centre have good selections.
 Recommended for tapas is Bodega Dos de Mayo on Plaza de la Gavidia, it's very popular so best to arrive early (ie. 20:00).
 If your preparations for the Camino includes eating like a horse and you like fried seafood of all types, then you should try the Plato Variado in Abaceria Alborea on Calle Jacinto, in Triana.
-The kiosk on the city side of Triana bridge does good churros y chocolate.
+The kiosk on the corner on the city side of Triana bridge does good churros y chocolate.

 The full Walking Guide to the Vía de la Plata has the following: